 Befriend a Tree

-Needed: All you need is time outdoors and at least one tree to love.
+- Needed: Time outdoors and at least one tree to love.

-The Gist: Choose a tree to befriend.
+- Choose a tree to befriend.
 Approach it—see it, smell it, touch it, name it—and even watch it over time to see how it changes in the seasons to come (this is a great way to teach your child empathy!).

 - Use water, earth and nature treasures along with cooking/baking tools from the kitchen to whip up a Fall Feast (we love this one for building sensory skills in children).

-- Set up a circle or rectangle of string, then fill it with colorful leaves, just like a carpet.
-Sit on your "magic carpet" and imagine where it can take you.
+- Set up a circle or rectangle of string, then fill it with colorful nature treasures, just like a carpet.
+Sit on your "magic carpet" and imagine where it can take you (creativity boost?
+Yes please!).

 A Twist on the Squiggle

 Download a free monthly calendar full of easy ways to celebrate nature at tinkergarten.com/calendar.
 Or search for your own easy, fun DIY activities designed to help the whole family get your dose of Vitamin N at tinkergarten.com/activities.
 And join the conversation in our free Facebook Community, Outdoors All 4!